sadikemreduzgun/prometheus-api-data-merger/README.md

 ```

 ## To Run
 👓 Just run main.py Python file after getting required packages downloaded.
 If everything goes correctly, you will see 2 csv files which contain metrics data in the folder named as "out".
-If some error occurs, error will be printed.
+If some error occurs, error will be written in var/log.txt.

 ##### DO NOT HESITATE WRITING ME WHEN A PROBLEM OCCURED: sed3718@gmail.com